The 3 Methods To Start A Fire With Sticks Are…

 Here’s a quick recap:

-This is how you find success in lighting the fire starting with just a tiny hot ember.
+This is how you find success in lighting the fire starting with a tiny ember.

 Want a free 54 item survival gear checklist?

-The simplest way to create enough incendiary friction is with a setup called a fire drill.
+The simplest way to create enough friction is with a fire drill.

 A fire drill looks exactly like it sounds.